COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase: Simulations

 \subsubsection{Feedback from AGN}

 The \colibre{} suite includes simulations with purely thermal AGN feedback as well as simulations with a hybrid AGN feedback mode that combines BH-spin dependent kinetic jets and thermal energy injections, with the largest \colibre{} volumes available only for the thermal models.
 This work focuses entirely on calibrating the \colibre{} simulations with purely thermal AGN feedback.
-The calibration of simulations with hybrid AGN feedback, which builds upon the results of this study, is described in Hu\v{s}ko et al. (in preparation).
+The calibration of simulations with hybrid AGN feedback, which builds upon the results of this study, is described in \citet{2025arXiv250905179H}.

 The purely thermal AGN feedback from SMBHs is implemented following \citet{2009MNRAS.398...53B} and is similar to that used in \textsc{eagle} \citep{2015MNRAS.446..521S}.
 Out of the total gas mass accreted by a BH particle over a given time-step from $t$ to $t+\Delta t$, $\dot{m}_\mathrm{accr} \Delta t$, the BH receives\footnote{If the updated subgrid mass of the BH particle, $m_{\rm BH}^{\rm new} = m_{\rm BH} + \Delta m_{\rm BH}$, is greater than its dynamical mass at the beginning of the time-step, $m_{\rm BH}^{\rm dyn}$, then the value of $m_{\rm BH}^{\rm dyn}$ is increased to $m_{\rm BH}^{\rm new}$.
 To ensure the conservation of mass, the mass deficit, $m_{\rm BH}^{\rm new} - m_{\rm BH}^{\rm dyn}$ is `nibbled' from the mass of the gas particles that reside within the BH kernel, following the method of \citet{2022MNRAS.516..167B}.
 Conversely, if $m_{\rm BH}^{\rm new}$ is less than $m_{\rm BH}^{\rm dyn}$, then we assume that the difference $m_{\rm BH}^{\rm dyn}-m_{\rm BH}^{\rm new} > 0$ represents a subgrid gas reservoir around the BH and all accreted mass comes therefrom.
 We then only reduce $m_{\rm BH}^{\rm dyn}$ by $\varepsilon_{\rm r} \Delta m_{\rm BH}$ to account for the energy that has been converted into radiation.
 No gas particle's mass is nibbled in this case.} a fraction